Back

 • Regular client calls

-• Year-round events: Economic briefings, customer appreciation events, etc.
+• Year-round events: economic briefings, customer appreciation events, etc.

 • Service quality and efficiency